-If you are enrolled in a Medicare Advantage plan, you can take the following steps from Jan.
+In addition, if you are enrolled in a Medicare Advantage plan, you can take the following steps from Jan.
 1 through March 31.
-Changes will be effective the first day of the following month.
+Changes will be effective the first day of the following month:

 - Switch to a different Medicare Advantage plan